Are Electric Skillets Dishwasher Safe?

 The first and most important step is to unplug your skillet before you begin any cleaning.
 The non-stick surface makes cleaning a breeze.
 In most cases, you can wipe it out with a paper towel to remove any food residue.

 Always allow the unit to cool completely before washing the pan.
 This will save the pan from damage and warping.
-However, do not let the pan stay unwashed for a long time because would be easier to remove food residue soon after cooking.
+However, do not let the pan stay unwashed for a long time because it is easier to remove food residue soon after cooking.
 Wash the pan and lid in the sink with warm soapy water and a soft sponge.

 Wipe down the exterior with a sponge soaked in soapy water.
 Use a non-abrasive scrubber if necessary.